 We have a robust program utilizing a mix of traditional reinsurers and insurance linked securities.
-As of January 1, 2019, we purchased reinsurance from over 80 reinsurers, who either have an "A-" (Excellent) (Outlook Stable) or better financial strength rating by A.M.
+As of June 1, 2019, we purchased reinsurance from over 80 reinsurers, who either have an "A-" (Excellent) (Outlook Stable) or better financial strength rating by A.M.
 Best or post collateral.
 Our reinsurance contracts include special termination provisions that allow us to cancel and replace any participating reinsurer that is downgraded below a rating of "A-" (Excellent) (Outlook Stable) from A.M.
 Best, or whose surplus drops by more than 20%.
-Torrey Pines Re Ltd., the special purpose insurer established in Bermuda, comprises \$166 million or 19.4% of total catastrophe XOL limit we have in effect.
+Torrey Pines Re Ltd., the special purpose insurer established in Bermuda, comprises \$166 million or 15.7% of total catastrophe XOL limit we have in effect.
 Torrey Pines Re Ltd. was funded by over 25 different investors, with the largest investor representing less than 3% of our total catastrophe XOL reinsurance limit.
-Our largest single XOL reinsurer comprises 6.1% of total reinsurance limit we purchased.
+Our largest single XOL reinsurer comprises 5.5% of total reinsurance limit we purchased.
 In addition to ceding risk to traditional reinsurers, we purchase collateralized limit from the insurance linked securities ("ILS") market.
-For more information regarding our largest reinsurers, see page F-28 to the consolidated financial statements within Note 8, Financial Statements and Supplementary Data.
-The table below reflects the ratings of our largest consolidated reinsurers.
+The table below reflects the ratings of our largest individual reinsurers.

 Reinsurer Ratings A.M.
 Best S&P

 Torrey Pines Re Ltd 2017-1 NR NR

-Renaissance Reinsurance Ltd A+u A+

-Lloyd's # 1084-Chaucer Syndicates Ltd A A+

-Lancashire Insurance Company Ltd(1) A A-

-Houston Casualty Company A++ AA -
+Houston Casualty Company (UK Branch) A++ AA-

-Lloyd's # 0033-Hiscox Syndicates Ltd A s A+
+Renaissance Reinsurance Ltd A+ A+

-Hiscox Insurance Company Bermuda Ltd(2) A A

-Lloyd's # 2791-Managing Agency Partners Ltd A A+
+Lloyd's # 1084- Chaucer Syndicates Ltd A A+

-Fidelis Insurance Bermuda Ltd A - NR

 AXIS Specialty Ltd A+ A+

+Lloyd's # 1414- Ascot Underwriting Ltd A A+

+Vermeer Reinsurance Ltd A NR

+Ascot Reinsurance Co Ltd A NR

+Lloyd's # 1969- Apollo Syndicate Management Α A+

+Peak Reinsurance Company Ltd A- NR